OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/01-Testing_for_Cross_Site_Scripting.md

 Output Encoding: Encode all user-supplied input that is rendered within HTML, JavaScript, or URL contexts.
 Use proper encoding mechanisms specific to the context, such as HTML entity encoding, JavaScript escaping, or URL encoding.

-Content Security Policy (CSP): Implement a strong CSP to restrict the execution of scripts from external sources and enforce a whitelist of trusted sources for content.
+Content Security Policy (CSP): Implement a strong CSP to restrict the execution of scripts from external sources and enforce a allow list(s) of trusted sources for content.

 HTTP Only Cookies: Set the "HttpOnly" flag for session cookies to prevent access from client-side scripts, reducing the risk of session theft via XSS.